 We reached our destination at London Bridge, where we then hopped onto the tube to Canning Town and then onto the DLR to Prince Regent Station.
 So, you can understand why I made the decision not to take my son.

-On arrival, there was a sign clearly showing where the quiet seating areas were.
+On arrival at ExCeL, London, there was a sign clearly showing where the quiet seating areas were.

 The Sensory Room, at The Autism Show, was created by Mike Ayres Design and OM Interactive.

 I loved the interactive features and having features with a relaxing motion, which was very soothing.

 There were also tactile panels on the outside of the room, which were both aesthetically pleasing and functional.

 We headed over to the Grid for iPad stand, where I was intrigued by the app.
 Controlled by both touch and eye movement, which I thought was impressive.
 One of the representatives explained to me that you can personalise the images and tailor the structure of the design to individual preference.

 The Makaton Charity

 We then proceeded to head towards The Makaton Charity stand where we looked at picture books with Makaton.
 The Makaton Charity scanned the barcode on my ticket so that I am now signed up for e-mail notifications.